(the Epiphany mural above was photographed by yours truly at the Saint-Etienne-du-Mont in Paris)

 I must confess that before I moved to Paris to work at The American Church, I did not know what Epiphany was, so if you find yourself wondering the same question…no worries!

-In the liturgical worship of the Christian calendar, Epiphany is celebrated on January 6 to mark the arrival of the wise men or “magi” to worship the infant Christ.
+In the liturgical worship of the Christian calendar, Epiphany is celebrated on January 5 this year to mark the arrival of the wise men or “magi” to worship the infant Christ.
 Of course we do not know how many of them came to visit Jesus, but we do know that at least three signficant and symbolic gifts were presented.
-We also do not know when precisely they arrived, but most scholars maintain it was probably a few months (or even over one year) after the birth of Christ.
+We also do not know when precisely they arrived, but most scholars maintain it was probably a few months (or even up to two years) after the birth of Christ.
 Either way, it is important to celebrate their arrival of these first Gentiles to worship the Savior of the nations.

 The actual word Epiphany can be translated “manifestation”, “striking appearance” or “vision of God”, and as mentioned traditionally falls on January 6.
 It is a Christian feast day that celebrates the revelation of God the Son as a human being in the person of Jesus Christ.
 Western Christians commemorate principally (but not solely) the visitation of the magi to the baby Jesus, and thus Jesus’ physical manifestation to the Gentiles.
 Eastern Christians commemorate the baptisms in the Jordan River, seen as his manifestation to the world as the Son of God.
 Many of the Eastern Churches follow a different calendar and so may observe this feast on January 19.